 WestJet continues to wait on regulatory approval from Transport Canada to reconfigure its Boeing 737 fleet with four rows of premium economy seating, delaying the project further into 2013.
 The Canadian low-cost carrier in August announced the plan to modify the seating of Boeing 737-600s, 737-700s, and 737-800s, with the expectation of finishing the project by the end of the year.
 During the carrier’s third-quarter conference call in November, President and CEO Gregg Saretsky said the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Delays Continue For WestJet's Premium Economy Retrofit".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Delays Continue For WestJet's Premium Economy Retrofit".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.